mrdivdiz/melonDS-Vita/README.md

  * More like DraStic all things.
  * HWA
  * Make Time Hollow and CoD Black Ops work perfectly (maybe)
+ # For now, we have to wait untill frangar can finish his GXM driver.
+ And this is my first emulation attempt, so it may be hard for me...

 ## Credits